ydumburs/opentok-video-api-postman-collection/README.md

 Overview
 ======================
-This Postman collection is designed for the OpenTok Video API, allowing you to manage OpenTok.
-It provides a set of pre-configured authentications and requests to interact with Video API endpoints efficiently.
+This Postman collection is designed for managing the OpenTok Video API.
+It includes pre-configured authentications and requests to interact with Video API endpoints efficiently.

 REST API references:
 - https://tokbox.com/developer/rest/